Mholscher/monetary/doc/source/Interest.rst

     pro rata interest 12-1 to 8-2 = 502
     balance at start of third month = 135502

 The basic method of passing all data for a period.
-However, for convenience you can also pass a structure with a start amount and start date, followed by change dates and a function to calculate change amounts and an overall end date.
+However, for convenience you can also pass a structure with a start amount and start date, followed by change dates and either a new balance or a function to calculate change amounts, and an overall end date.
 See the technical documentation for :ref:`apiinterestcalculations`.

+As the changes are only passed in at the time of calculating the interest, you can use it also to calculate a running interest with balances unknown before the calculation.
+Create the running interest with only a start balance for the first period and pass in the current balance for all of the next.